mapping-commons/rda-fair-mappings/docs/case-study/case-study-nii.md

 ### Type of mapped resources

-Metadata handled in the GakuNin RDM and those defined by the NII RDC application profile.
+Metadata schema handled in the GakuNin RDM (GRDM) and that defined by the NII RDC application profile.

 ### Links to an existing mappings